David-OConnor/esp-hosted/esp_hosted_protocol.md

 - **186, 19** Tag field = 311 (The RPC ID), wire type 2 (Length determined)
 - **0** Data len encoded as varint.
 (No payload data is required for this message's RPC ID)

+## On the message-specific payload
+Message-specific payloads are encoded in the same way as the RPC packet itself: Using a tag for each field with field number and wire type.
+This is a varint.
+Each field's contents is also a varint.